-A Learning Covenant helps students frame goals both for how their Contextual Education experiences in particular, and their theological education in general will shape their future pastoral/ministry practices.
-It provides a framework for the student, Site Educator, Teaching Fellow and Director of Contextual Education to evaluate the student's progress.
-It also provides the Site Educator, Teaching Fellow, and Director of the Program some guidance regarding the learning areas in which the student is seeking critical feedback.
+A Learning Covenant helps students frame goals both for how their CXE experiences in particular, and their theological education in general will shape their future pastoral/ministry practices.
+It provides the student's peers, Site Educator, and CXE Director some guidance regarding the learning areas in which the student is seeking critical feedback.
 A good Learning Covenant is both specific and flexible.
 It provides criteria for articulating successes and growing edges in ways that can deepen learning.